relativty/wrmhl/README.md

 ## Don’t worry about Latency anymore, wrmhl is here ⚡️

-We didn’t find any free, optimized, and customizable solution to tackle this problem.
+If you have ever wanted to transmit data from Arduino to Unity3D the main issue is INSANE LATENCY.
+We didn’t found any free, optimized, and customizable solution to tackle this problem.
 So I built **wmrhl**.
 You can now connect any Arduino interface to Unity3D.

 - **Just write your Arduino code, how about a [A Touchless 3D Tracking Interface](https://www.youtube.com/watch?v=ikD_3Vemkf0) or a [Brain-Computer Arduino Interface](http://www.instructables.com/id/Arduino-brain-wave-reader/) ?**